Cambodians use pardons to beat Trump admin's deportation orders

 Advocates say Cambodians can often present particularly compelling pardon cases.
 The majority arrived in the U.S. legally as refugees, and qualified for citizenship long ago.
 Had they known to fill out the paperwork, many would not face deportation today.

-"They did rehabilitate themselves, they have reintegrated into the community, they just didn't understand [years ago] they could take the opportunity to become U.S. citizens," said An's lawyer, Joanne Kalas.
+"They did rehabilitate themselves, they have reintegrated into the community, they just didn't understand [years ago] they could take the opportunity to become U.S. citizens," said one of An's lawyers, Joanne Kalas.
 "If they had become citizens, they would have been treated just like any other citizen."

 The Trump administration's immigration crackdown has impacted communities across the U.S., and Cambodians, who are clustered in states like Washington and California, have been hit hard.
 The flight next week will be the third large deportation of Cambodians in 2018, and the latest in the push to increase removals to Cambodia and other countries that have historically resisted accepting U.S. deportees.